A robot was scheduled to argue in court, then came the jail threats

 "We regularly let potential violators know that they could face prosecution in civil or criminal court, which is entirely up to law enforcement," Cardona said in a statement.

-Leah Wilson, the State Bar of California's executive director, told NPR that there has been a recent surge in low-cost, poor-quality legal representation that the association has launched a new crackdown on, though she would not comment on whether DoNotPay was part of this effort.
+Leah Wilson, the State Bar of California's executive director, told NPR that there has been a recent surge in poor-quality legal representation that the association has launched a new crackdown on, though she would not comment on whether DoNotPay was part of this probe.

-"In 2023, we are seeing well-funded, unregulated providers rushing into the market for low-cost legal representation, raising questions again about whether and how these services should be regulated," she said.
+"In 2023, we are seeing well-funded, unregulated providers rushing into the market for low-cost legal representation, raising questions again about whether and how these services should be regulated," Wilson said.

+Even if the use of AI in court was not being challenged, some observers have questioned just how effective DoNotPay's AI tools would be for people in need of legal services, with some having mixed to shoddy results attempting to use its basic features.

+Browder has been known for drumming up attention with stunts.
+Earlier this month, he claimed on Twitter that the company would pay any lawyer $1 million to argue in front of the U.S. Supreme Court wearing AirPods that would pipe AI-generated arguments from its "robot lawyer."

 Pivoting away from AI legal defense amid threats